 Michigan basketball falls on OT 3-pointer in 86-83 loss to Oregon

-Dug McDaniel's career performance carried Michigan basketball to overtime on the road to Michigan, but they fell victim to another hero, Oregon's Jackson Shelstad, who hit the winning 3-pointer with 1.4 seconds left to take down the Wolverines, 86-83.
+Dug McDaniel's career performance carried Michigan basketball to overtime on the road against Oregon, but they fell victim to another hero, Oregon's Jackson Shelstad, who hit the winning 3-pointer with 1.4 seconds left to take down the Wolverines, 86-83.

 Just as they did for the first 40 minutes, the Wolverines and Ducks traded buckets in the extra period, and Oregon prevailed in its final possession.
 Olivier Nkamhoua tied the game at 83 with a midrange jumper and Oregon held for the final shot.
 Shelstad came off two baseline screens for an open 25-foot 3-point try, and the true freshman nailed it for the win.